clearlinux/clear-linux-documentation/.github/ISSUE_TEMPLATE/identify--guides--type-by-role----for-guides-only-.md

 ---
 name: Identify 'Guides' Type by Role -- For Guides only.
-about: For new content in 'Guides', select 1 category to which it belongs.
+about: For new content in 'Guides', select 1 of 3 categories to which it belongs.

 ---